Scotland has over a thousand castles, so how do you choose which ones to visit?

-If you are only in Scotland for a short period and plan to visit a few castles it may be worth considering the Historic Scotland Explorer Pass which is valid for 7 days and gives you free entry to all castles under their care.
+If you are only in Scotland for a short period and plan to visit a few castles, the Historic Scotland Explorer Pass may be worth considering, which is valid for seven days and gives you free entry to all castles under their care.

 Castle Tours of Scotland… That’s a Wrap

-Choosing which castles to visit as you explore Scotland can be a difficult task.
-But this guide should have given you a fair idea of the options open to you.
+Choosing which castles to visit as you explore Scotland can be difficult.
+But this guide should have given you a fair idea of your options.

-Send us an email about any of your favourite castles in Scotland or favourite Scottish tours and why you love them… that might just be the start of another article… Readers favourites!
+Drop us a line about any of your favourite castles in Scotland or favourite Scottish tours and why you love them… that might just be the start of another article… Readers favourite!

 Pin and Save

 PLANNING YOUR TRAVELS?